zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ## replace the `$back` parameter by the url array of the calling page

-the frontend still hands the calling page down as a `string $back` (an id or a ready url part) in 157 functions of 55 files (`src/main/php/web`, two leftovers in `cfg`), while the links are built from the url array of the calling page: `html_base::url($view, $id, $url_arr)` turns the array into the `9`-prefixed back part (`back_url_part`), `url_par_from_back_part` reads it back and `page_url_array` keeps only `url_var::PAGE_VARS` (mask, id, pattern, list size and page).
+the frontend hands the calling page down as a `string $back` (an id or a ready url part) - at the start of this change in 157 functions of 55 files (`src/main/php/web`, two leftovers in `cfg`), the link builders and the `name_link` family are converted (git history) - while the links are built from the url array of the calling page: `html_base::url($view, $id, $url_arr)` turns the array into the `9`-prefixed back part (`back_url_part`), `url_par_from_back_part` reads it back and `page_url_array` keeps only `url_var::PAGE_VARS` (mask, id, pattern, list size and page).